Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Appendix

+We assume a joint data distribution $P(\mathbf{x}, y)$ over the input space $\mathcal{X}$ and the set of class labels $\mathcal{Y}$ with marginal $P(\mathbf{x})$.
+To formalize the notions, we define the input space as a probability space

-{\ref{prop:mmse}} \begin{prop} If the joint distribution of the $cls$ tokens and the class-specific prompts has the joint density given by $p_k(\mathbf{cls},\mathbf{p})$ as in Eq.~\ref{joint_prob}, then the CCMP prompt for a client $k$, at the input of layer $l$, $\mathbf{m}_{l-1}(k)$ obtained in Eq.~\ref{eq:pr_mix} is Minimum Mean Squared Estimator (MMSE) of the true class prompt. \end{prop} {\arabic{prop}} \begin{proof}
+{\ref{prop:mmse}} \begin{prop} If the $cls$ tokens and the class-specific prompts at input of layer $l$ has the joint density given by $p_k(\mathbf{cls}_{l-1},\mathbf{p})$ as in Eq.~\ref{joint_prob}, then the CCMP prompt for a client $k$, $\mathbf{m}_{l-1}(k)$ obtained in Eq.~\ref{eq:pr_mix} is Minimum Mean Squared Estimator (MMSE) of the true class prompt. \end{prop} {\arabic{prop}}